SianJade/PlantPal/README.md

 ## Deployment
-- The dashbaord is hosted via Heroku and is deployed from the master branch - this is to allow the deployed application to automatically update with any new commits that are made to the master branch.
+- The app is hosted via Heroku, with the source code being available on GitHub, and is deployed from the master branch - this allows the deployed application to automatically update with any new commits that are made to the master branch.

 - To run this application locally: